bagder/docs/curl-vs-wget.md

 ## Additional Stuff

-In recent years, **wget2** is the worked-on to-become replacement for wget.
+In recent years, **wget2** is worked on to become the replacement for wget.
+This comparison will eventually get wget2 details as well.

 Some have argued that I should compare uploading capabilities with [wput](http://wput.sourceforge.net), but that's a separate tool/project and I